Romelo-S/CS4850_Final_Project/Comp Networks Project 1/comp networks/README.md

 ## What part of the project done

-This is the Version 1 completed in it's entirity.
+This is the Version 1 completed in it's entirety.
 The project utilizies sockets for this Chatroom.